+The revised schedule must continue to support the operational needs of the Village and allow for appropriate oversight of the employee's work.
+Supervisors may also consider their department's needs, seasonal activities, and other obligations when considering flextime schedules.

-Employees may request a "flex-time schedule" from their Department Heads.
-If and when a flextime schedule is established, Department Heads may consider their department's needs, accessibility and service to the public, seasonal activities, and other obligations.
-In accommodating a flextime schedule, employees must work part of their workday between the core hours of 9:00 a.m. to 3:00 p.m.
-The use of flextime is a privilege and not an entitlement; its use may be withdrawn at any time if its use creates an obstacle to providing Village services.
+The use of flextime is a privilege and not an entitlement; its use may be revised or withdrawn at any time if its use creates an obstacle to providing Village services.
 All flextime is to be approved by the Human Resources Director.